christianmendoza/hugo-smpl-theme/README.md

 ## Getting started

-After installing the SMPL Theme successfully it requires a just a few more steps to get your site running.
+After installing the SMPL theme successfully it requires a just a few more steps to get your site finally running.

 ### The config file

 Take a look inside the [`exampleSite`](//github.com/christianmendoza/hugo-smpl-theme/tree/master/exampleSite) folder of this theme.
 You'll find a file called [`config.toml`](//github.com/christianmendoza/hugo-smpl-theme/blob/master/exampleSite/config.toml).
 To use it, copy the [`config.toml`](//github.com/christianmendoza/hugo-smpl-theme/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
-Feel free to change the strings in this theme.
-Play with already placed logo, social icons, and background image or use yours.
+Feel free to customize this theme as you like.

 ### Nearly finished

 In order to see your site in action, run Hugo's built-in local server.

-    $ hugo server -w
+    $ hugo server

-Now enter `localhost:1313` in the address bar of your browser.
+Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

 ## Contributing